AnkithaVRamaiah/Kubernetes-Projects/Deployment/Steps.md

-### Project Steps to Deploy and Manage a Kubernetes Application (with Expected Output)
+### Project Steps to Deploy and Manage a Kubernetes Application

-This guide will walk through creating a simple Kubernetes Deployment, managing Pods, and ensuring that everything works as expected.

----

 ### **Step 1: Create a Deployment YAML File**
 1. **Create a file named `deployment.yaml`:**